jimmy-little/jimmy-little.github.io/_posts/linked/2019-03-25-apple-games.md

 tags: [Apple, Games]
 ---

-John Gruber has a [few thoughts on][1] Apple's rumored gaming subscription service that may or may not be announced alter this morning.
+John Gruber has a few thoughts on Apple's rumored gaming subscription service that may or may not be announced alter this morning.
 I _mostly_ agree with him, but I have one quibble.

-He says:
+[He says:][1]

  >I would pay game makers the same way — the more time people spend playing, the more the game maker gets paid.
 No in-app purchases — you pay a monthly fee to subscribe to Apple Games and that is it, you get it all.
 You spend time playing a game, the game’s maker gets paid.